jeethub26230/Python_for_Administerators/README.md

 # Python_for_Administrators

+Hey There,

-Hey I'm Biswajeet panda, Here you will understand how python is used for admins.
+Here you will understand how python is used for system administrators.

 # Making system administration easier (and more fun)